 Algae Scraper

-Hey there, let’s talk about algae scrapers – a basic but essential tool for your saltwater aquarium.
+Hey there, let’s talk about algae scrapers – a basic but essential tool for your 20 gallon saltwater tank.
 No matter how well you maintain your tank, algae will find its way onto the glass.
 The good news is that a cheap scraper can easily take care of it without making a mess of your arms!

 Fish Net